kisonecat/babel-goto/README.md

 and then to the appropriate labeled position (via the switch statement).

-There are limitations: it isn't possible to `goto` a label in a deeper block.
+There are limitations.
 On the other hand, it *is* possible to jump both forward and backward.

 ## Credits

 Inspired by [Alex Sexton's Summer of Goto](https://alexsexton.com/blog/2009/07/goto-dot-js/).

+A similar project is [RReverser's fork of Facebook's regenerator](https://github.com/RReverser/js-goto-transpiler).